The Kashmir Conflict-

 any militant movement against Maharaja’s Government during 1947 in Poonch.
 The

-reformist leader of Poonch, who had himself served in British Indian Army as
+reformist leader of Poonch, who had himself served in the British Indian Army as

 Captain, Khan Mohammad Khan, invited Maharaja to Rawalakot.
 The purpose was to

-show a support of ex-British Indian Army soldiers who were in thousands,
+show the support of ex-British Indian Army soldiers who were among the thousands,

 locally.
 It was expected that Maharaja’s Government in return would reform to